YashuRanparia/Credit_Worthiness_Prediction/README.md

 Dataset: https://archive.ics.uci.edu/dataset/144/statlog+german+credit+data

 ## How to run this project:
-1.For running this project simply download the repo content.
+For running this project simply download the repo content.

-2.After that open terminal and go to the downloaded folder and type command: ``` streamlit run app.py ```
+After that open terminal and go to the downloaded folder and type command: ``` streamlit run app.py ```

 You will see the web app in your default browser.